SPEECH BY F W DE KLERK TO THE CONFERENCE ON NATIONAL POLICY AT THE CROSSROADS,

 How, under these circumstances, can the ANC propose the radical expansion of the role of government in its proposed developmental state, when the public sector is clearly not coping with its present responsibilities?
 How can we strengthen civil society institutions – including the media – if the government increasingly adopts an adversarial approach to them?

-The third indicator of decline cited by the NPC is poor economic management.
+The third indicator of decline is poor economic management.

 The NPC also identifies the danger of skills and capital flight as a factor in the decline of countries and civilisations.

-But what can be more assured to cause accelerated skills and capital flight than policies that are militantly unfriendly to investors and that make it increasingly difficult for highly-skilled individuals and entrepreneurs to contribute to the economy and public administration?
+But what can be more assured to cause accelerated skills and capital flight than policies that are militantly unfriendly to investors and that make it increasingly difficult for highly-skilled individuals and entrepreneurs to contribute to the economy?

 The NPC warns against politics dominated by ethnicity and factionalism.